-In May 2021, we entered into an Open Market Sale Agreement SM (the Sales Agreement) with Jefferies LLC (Jefferies) pursuant to which we may, in our sole discretion, offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$75.0 million.
-In February 2024, we increased the available aggregate offering price of our common stock under the Sales Agreement to \$100.0 million.
-We will pay Jefferies a commission of up to three percent (3.0%) of the aggregate gross proceeds from any sales under the Sales Agreement.
+In May 2021, we entered into an Open Market Sale Agreement (the Sales Agreement) with Jefferies LLC (Jefferies) which enabled us, in our sole discretion, to offer and sell, from time to time, shares of our common stock for aggregate gross proceeds of up to \$75.0 million.
+We pay Jefferies a commission of up to three percent (3.0%) of the aggregate gross proceeds from any sales under the Sales Agreement.
+During the three and six months ended September 30, 2023, we sold an aggregate of 4,137,077 and 4,698,495 shares, respectively, of our common stock and received net cash proceeds of \$35.1 million and \$36.2 million, respectively, under the Sales Agreement.

-During the three months ended June 30, 2024 and 2023, we did not make any sales of shares under the Sales Agreement.
-As of June 30, 2024, \$100.0 million of common stock remained available for sale under the Sales Agreement.
+In February 2024, the aggregate gross proceeds available under the Sales Agreement was increased to \$100 million.
+During the three and six months ended September 30, 2024, we did not make any sales of shares under the Sales Agreement.
+As of September 30, 2024, \$100.0 million of common stock remained available for sale under the Sales Agreement.